 5 Child Identity Theft Statistics Every Parent Should Know

-When Axton Betz-Hamilton went to sign the lease on her first apartment, she got a serious shock.
-A quick credit check showed she was thousands of dollars in the hole for unpaid credit card bills someone else had racked up in her name.
-She was just 19 years old.
+When Axton Betz-Hamilton went to sign the lease on her first apartment, a quick credit check showed she was thousands of dollars in the hole for unpaid credit card bills someone else had racked up in her name.
+It wasn’t until years later that Axton learned the identity thief who wrecked her credit when she was a child was her own mother.1

 Did You Know?
 Nearly 75 percent of identity theft victims know the perpetrators.2